ECE4180-Project/Baby-Monitor/README.md

     <script src="https://cdn.rawgit.com/mattdiamond/Recorderjs/08e7abd9/dist/recorder.js"></script>
   	<script src="{{ url_for('static', filename='js/app.js') }}"></script>
   ```
-- Now, our server has the ability to stream audio from the user to the Pi monitor!
+- Now, our server has the ability to stream audio from the user to the baby monitor!
 - To make our page look nicer, we can include a CSS file.
-For this project, we used a modified version of the CSS file found in AddPipe's project.
+For this project, we used a modified version of the CSS file found in Pipe's project.
 	- Save your CSS file in a folder called "css" within the "static" folder in the file structure.
 	- Make sure your CSS file is called "style."
-## Sending Audio from the Pi Monitor to the Parent's Device
+## Sending Audio from the Baby Monitor to the Parent's Device
 - For streaming audio from the baby monitor to the parent used a slightly modified version of Ryanbekabe’s Python audio streaming library, found at https://gist.github.com/ryanbekabe/0a2c840134f9b7dfb635429e5e17c6ed
-- To stream live audio from the Pi Monitor to the parent's device, we first have to create a header.
+- To stream live audio from the baby monitor to the parent's device, we first have to create a header.
 - The function below is included in "app.py".
 This function creates the header.
 The header contains important information about the audio data that we are transferring, such as the size, file type, etc.
     ```
 	def genHeader(sampleRate, bitsPerSample, channels):